-To that end, we support CMS' concept of a "glide path" for phasing out temporary policies put into effect during the PHE, rather than a hard stop.
-Significant advance notice of the end of the PHE to allow planning time for hospitals so that they can maintain continuity of care for patients when our system transitions from COVID-19 trauma care back to normal operations.
-We also urge a similar glide path for any COVID-19 blanket waivers that may be lifted during the PHE, as this allow hospitals to request an individual waiver for specific instances where the waiver may be still be warranted.
+To that end, we support a "glide path" for phasing out temporary policies put into effect during the PHE, rather than a hard stop.
+Significant advance notice of the end of the PHE is needed to allow planning time for hospitals so that they can maintain continuity of care for patients when our system transitions from COVID-19 trauma care back to normal operations.
+We also urge a similar glide path for any COVID-19 blanket waivers that may be lifted during the PHE, as this allows hospitals to request an individual waiver for specific instances where the waiver may still be warranted.

-In addition, we support CMS' efforts to transform certain temporary waivers into permanent Medicare policy and look forward to working with the new CMS Office of Burden Reduction and Health Informatics to assist in achieving these meaningful and lasting policy changes across our health care system.
-In some cases, Congressional action may be needed to ensure a smooth transition, and we urge CMS to work expeditiously with Congress to act on policies that require such action to become permanent Medicare policy.
+In addition, we support HHS efforts to transform certain temporary waivers into permanent Medicare policy and look forward to continuing our work with HHS to assist in achieving these meaningful and lasting policy changes across our health care system.
+In some cases, Congressional action may be needed to ensure a smooth transition, and we urge HHS to work expeditiously with Congress to act on policies that require such action to become permanent Medicare policy.